Stonehenge: Function and construction

 Stonehenge was produced by a culture that left no written records.
 Many aspects of Stonehenge, such as how it was built and for what purposes it was used, remain subject to debate.
 A number of myths surround the stones.
 The site, specifically the great trilithon, the encompassing horseshoe arrangement of the five central trilithons, the heel stone, and the embanked avenue, are aligned to the sunset of the winter solstice and the opposing sunrise of the summer solstice.
 A natural landform at the monument's location followed this line, and may have inspired its construction.
+It has been conjectured that the design of the monument included a celestial observatory function, which might allow prediction of eclipse, solstice, equinox and other celestial events important to the builders' belief system.
 The excavated remains of culled animal bones suggest that people may have gathered at the site for the winter rather than the summer.
-Further astronomical associations, and the precise astronomical significance of the site for its people, are a matter of speculation and debate.

 There is little or no direct evidence revealing the construction techniques used by the Stonehenge builders.
-Over the years, various authors have suggested that supernatural or anachronistic methods were used, usually asserting that the stones were impossible to move otherwise due to their massive size.
+Over the years, various authors have suggested that supernatural or anachronistic methods were used, often asserting that the stones could not have been moved otherwise due to their massive size.
 However, conventional techniques, using Neolithic technology as basic as shear legs, have been demonstrably effective at moving and placing stones of a similar size.
-The most common theory of how prehistoric people moved megaliths has them creating a track of logs which the large stones were rolled along.
+The most common theory of how prehistoric people moved megaliths has them creating a track of logs along which the large stones were rolled.
 Another megalith transport theory involves the use of a type of sleigh running on a track greased with animal fat.
-Such an experiment with a sleigh carrying a 40-ton slab of stone was successfully conducted near Stonehenge in 1995.
-A team of more than 100 workers managed to push and pull the slab along the 18 mi journey from the Marlborough Downs.
+An experiment with a sleigh carrying a 40-ton slab of stone was successfully conducted near Stonehenge in 1995; a team of more than 100 workers managed to push and pull the slab along the 18 mi journey from the Marlborough Downs.

 Proposed functions for the site include usage as an astronomical observatory or as a religious site.
-In the 1960s Gerald Hawkins described in detail how the site was apparently set out to observe the sun and moon over a recurring 56-year cycle.
-More recently two major new theories have been proposed.
+In the 1960s, Gerald Hawkins described in detail how the site was apparently set out to observe the Sun and Moon over a recurring 56-year cycle.
+More recently, two major new theories have been proposed.
 Geoffrey Wainwright, president of the Society of Antiquaries of London, and Timothy Darvill, of Bournemouth University, have suggested that Stonehenge was a place of healing—the primeval equivalent of Lourdes.
 They argue that this accounts for the high number of burials in the area and for the evidence of trauma deformity in some of the graves.
 However, they do concede that the site was probably multifunctional and used for ancestor worship as well.
 Isotope analysis indicates that some of the buried individuals were from other regions.
 A teenage boy buried approximately 1550 BC was raised near the Mediterranean Sea; a metal worker from 2300 BC dubbed the "Amesbury Archer" grew up near the Alpine foothills of Germany; and the "Boscombe Bowmen" probably arrived from Wales or Brittany, France.